HauseMasterZ/swift-type/README.md

 6. Open your web browser and navigate to `http://localhost:3000`.
 7. To run the tests, open a new terminal window and navigate to the project directory.
 8. Run the command `npm test` to run the test suite.

-That's it!
-You should now be able to build and test the site locally.
-If you encounter any issues, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to the project.